shopsys/monorepo-tools/docs/introduction/installation-guide.md

 cd project-base
 ```
 Notes:
-- The `--keep-vcs` option keeps the GIT history of `shopsys/project-base` in your new project
+- The `--keep-vcs` option initializes GIT repository in your project folder that is needed for diff commands of the application build and keeps the GIT history of `shopsys/project-base`

 ### 2. Install dependencies and configure parameters
 Composer will prompt you to set main parameters (`app/config/parameters.yml`):